Fly fishing in Franklin North Carolina

 fly fishing the Little Tennessee River

 The Little Tennessee River starts in north Georgia and flows through Franklin on it’s way to Lake Fontana.
-Most of the fly fishing takes place between the dam and The lake.
+Most of the fly fishing takes place between the dam and Fontana Lake.
 This is ideal smallmouth bass habitat.
 There are sunfish, rock bass, largemouth bass, and crappie as well.
 The section from the dam to Tellico Bridge is best floated.
 The water is slower with riffles and deep pools.
 There is some access, bit not a ton.
 Smoky Mountain Outfitters has some private land making for convenient floats.

 map showing access to the Little Tennessee River